vinestreet/vsi_wp_template/readme.md

 This repo has the [Wordpress Core](https://github.com/markjaquith/WordPress) setup as a git submodule.

-Before activating the submodule, you'll need to specify which wordpress branch to pull from.
-To do this, find the latest branch before `master` on the [Wordpress Core](https://github.com/markjaquith/WordPress).
-As of this writing, the latest branch is `3.2-branch`.
-Open `.gitmodules` and enter the the appropriate branch name.

 Initialize the wordpress core submodule:

+cd into the root directory and enter:

 	git submodule update --init

+The submodule will checkout the wordpress `master` branch.
+This branch is latest development version of wordpress and is often unstable.
+To checkout a stable version of wordpress, find the latest branch before `master` on the [Wordpress Core](https://github.com/markjaquith/WordPress).
+As of this writing, the latest stable branch is `3.2-branch`.

-Having wordpress as a submodule makes upgrades very easy.
-Just `cd` into `/core` and checkout a new branch:
+`cd` into `/core` and checkout the stable branch:

-	git checkout "new branch"
+	git checkout 3.2-branch

+Upgrading the wordpress core is now as simple as checking out a new branch... that's awesome!

-#### Install Wordpress from `/core`
+#### Install Wordpress

+make sure php has write permissions to the http directories

+	/core/wp-admin/install.php

 #### wp-config

+Installing wordpress will create a `wp-config.php` file.

 Move `core/wp-config.php` up one directory level to the http root directory.